Milo1885/Tease-AI/README.md

 # Changelog - Patch 54

+BugFix: "Edging Ends Taunts" was still being checked after the Taunt Cycle ended if the Module didn't call @StopStroking or @Edge

 Added Command @ClearChat - Clears the main chat window and Side Chat

 Fixed bug where Glitter Contacts would drop the last word of their sentences when the domme was out of the room